Using Beluga with Nav2#

 Since beluga_amcl is feature-wise compatible with nav2_amcl (as thoroughly discussed in the beluga_amcl ROS 2 reference page), we can just swap beluga_amcl for nav2_amcl:

-That is what the beluga_demo_nav2 package does.
-Even the same parameter file can be used unchanged, though beluga_demo_nav2 does apply a few minimal changes to better configure beluga_amcl, as explained in its reference page.
+That is what the beluga_demo_nav2_integration package does.
+Even the same parameter file can be used without changes, though the beluga_demo_nav2_integration does apply a few minimal changes to better configure beluga_amcl, as explained in its reference page.

 source /opt/ros/humble/setup.bash